 Pro Tip: Take a Cultural Walking Tour if you want to learn firsthand about this historic town from a local.
 This evening walking tour visits the heart of San Jose del Cabo and shares little-known stories and native legends.
 Book your tour here!

-Cabo San Lucas vs San Jose del Cabo: Shopping
+Shopping in Cabo San Lucas vs San Jose del Cabo

-When comparing Cabo San Lucas vs San Jose del Cabo’s shopping scene, both have ample opportunity to purchase some goods.
-But again, they offer different things.
+When comparing Cabo San Lucas vs San Jose del Cabo’s shopping scene, both offer a completely different experience.

 For art and souvenir shopping, visit San Jose del Cabo.
-The Art Walk mentioned above is hands down the place to shop.
-It is full of locally made items, from pottery to paintings to jewelry, the items you find here are one-of-a-kind.
+The Art Walk mentioned above is hands down the place to go.
+It is full of locally made items, from pottery to paintings to jewelry.
+The items you find here are one-of-a-kind.
 Some are a bargain and other boutique shops can get pricey.

-However, Cabo San Lucas does have luxury shops, so if that is your thing, you can find it here!
+However, Cabo San Lucas does have luxury shopping malls, so if that is your thing, you can find it here!

-Cabo San Lucas vs San Jose del Cabo: Food Scene
+Comparing Cabo San Lucas vs San Jose del Cabo’s Food Scene

 I have had delicious eats in both towns.
 So the good news is, you will not be missing out no matter which you choose.
 But, you just need to know where to look.

-But, if you walk several blocks away from the main areas, you will find many tasty restaurants packed with all the best flavors.
+But, if you walk several blocks away from the main drag, you will find many tasty local restaurants packed with all the best flavors.
 I find this to be true in most countries – the better and cheaper food is just a ways off of the tourist track.

 Since San Jose del Cabo is not tourist-centric, you can more easily find authentic food.
 And, it doesn’t have to be expensive.